Founding Story

 The number of teams that have adopted SPLYZA Teams

-In August 2019, the long-awaited SPLYZA Cup was held in Yaita City, Tochigi Prefecture, with users at the center of the event.
-Particularly noteworthy was the winter National High School Soccer Championship, where heavy user Hamamatsu Kaiseikan High School made it to enter a competition, which led to an increase in brand recognition.
-Currently, more than 10 teams participating in the championship are also SPLYZA users.
-Starting in 2020, sales were further strengthened, and by the 10th anniversary of the company's founding, the number of teams using "SPLYZA Teams" had exceeded 500 and the number of users had exceeded 30,000.
-As of March 2023, the number of teams using the service has increased to over 900.
+In August 2019, the long-awaited SPLYZA Cup was held in Yaita City, Tochigi Prefecture, with a focus on user engagement.
+From 2020, the company strengthened its sales efforts, and by its 10th anniversary, the number of teams using "SPLYZA Teams" had grown to over 500, with the number of users surpassing 30,000.
+As of March 2023, the number of teams using the service has increased to approximately 900.

 Global Team